 It’s something I have been considering myself of late.
 In fact, my husband and I did sell one of our investment properties recently.

 Having attempted to answer this question for three different scenarios, I’ve outlined the main themes behind my reasoning below.
 If you are taking stock of your financial landscape and considering selling an investment property, I hope you’ll find them useful.
 I’ve included an example with all my calculations that you are welcome to replicate for yourself.
-If you’d like a copy of the spreadsheets I use to do the calculations, please PM me on Facebook or send a query via the contact form on our website.
+If you’d like a copy of the spreadsheets I use to do the calculations, please grab it here.

 Good Reasons to Sell

 There are several excellent reasons selling might be a good move.
 Here are five to consider: